rtCamp/nginx-helper/readme.txt

 * Fixed option name mismatch issue to purge homepage on delete.

 = 1.7.4 =
-* Disable purge and stamp by defualt.
+* Disable purge and stamp by default.

 = 1.7.3 =
 * Suppressed `unlink` related error-messages which can be safely ignored.